kpet/clvk/README.md

 * `CLVK_DEVICE_EXTENSIONS` specifies extensions to be added to the list of exposed extensions.
 It expects a whitespace separated list of extensions.

+* `CLVK_BUILD_IN_SEPARATE_THREAD` force to build kernels in a separate thread (default: false).
+It brings a slight overhead when creating the thread, but can be a work-around when having issues with clang compiling in the application thread.

 # Limitations

 * Only one device per CL context